penrose/penrose/packages/docs-site/blog/bloom.md

 - Detect collisions between circles
 - Implement a physics engine to resolve collisions continuously

 Moreover, the simplicity of the constraint-based approach allows for easy modification.
-Suppose we instead wanted instead for these balls to repel each other within a certain padding:
+Suppose we instead wanted for these balls to repel each other within a certain padding:

 <div style="width: 70%; height: 25em; margin-left: auto; margin-right: auto;">